waliullahkarimi/waliullahkarimi/README.md

 - 👋 Hi, I’m @waliullahkarimi
 - 👀 I’m interested in ... software development
-- 🌱 I’m currently learning ...Python scripting language
+- 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on VOD and IPTV
 - 📫 How to reach me ...

 <!---